ebrains-cls-interactive/docs/_sources/getting_started/getting_started.rst.txt

 3. Use your own imagination, collaborate with your team, use available tools or create new ones to pursue your scientific goal.
-4. Once you are satisfied with the results, you can download them and/or make your work available to other users by releasing it into the HBP database; our support team can help you to create a new tool/service.
+4. Once you are satisfied with the results, you can download them and/or make your work available to other users by releasing it into the EBRAINS database; our support team can help you to create a new tool/service.

 What you can do with the the Worklows and  Use Cases available depends on your